Heidi Girl of the Alps- From Switzerland to Japan to Germany

 The story of Heidi, an orphan girl who lives in the Alps was first published in 1881 as 2 books, “Heidi: Her Years of Wandering and Learning (Heidis Lehr- und Wanderjahre)” and “Heidi: How She Used What She Learned (German: Heidi kann brauchen, Was sie Gelernt Hat”).

-Aunt Dete brought Heidi to the Alps because she got work in Frankfurt, could no longer take care of her.
-On the mountain, 5 year old Heidi is left with her grumpy grandfather.
+Aunt Dete brought Heidi to the Alps after she found work in Frankfurt, and could no longer take care of her.
+On the mountain, 5 year old Heidi found a home with her grumpy grandfather.
 There, Heidi meets Peter, learns to go into the mountains with the goats, and eventually softens her grandfather’s heart.
 A few years later Aunt Dete takes her off of the mountain to live Frankfurt as a companion to Clara, a girl trapped in a wheelchair.
-Heidi missed her mountains so much, that she was allowed to return.
+Heidi missed her mountains so much, that she went back home.
 Clara came after.

 So, how did Heidi end up in Japan?

 In the 1970s, the World Animation Studios in Japan were taking Classic Western Children’s Literature, like Pollyanna and Anne of Green Gables, and producing them as animated series.
 The Heidi story was already popular in Japan because of Heidi’s childlike innocence and love for outdoors.
 Naturally the story belonged in the series.
 Isao Takahata and Hayao Miyazaki spent a month in the area around Marienfeld, Switzerland (Heidi’s Mountain) to insure that they exactly captured the beauty of the mountains and buildings in their program.